frederikheld/treecam/src/camera/README.md

 Use the accroding value an number for `config.txt` on the SD card as well!

+## Apply lens correction

+This is only relevant if you're using the original RaspiCam with a third-party lens, like the ArduCam modules.
+In this case the image might have an uneven color balance between the center and the edges of the image.
+This is called _lens shading_ and can be corrected.
+See [docs/lens-shading-correction.md](docs/lens-shading-correction.md) for more information.

 ## Set Timezone

 In order to have your services triggered at the right time and to have your timestamps in order, you can set your local timezone for the _camera_ container.
 This can be done in `docker-compose.yml` in the parent directory.
 Default is `Europe/Berlin`.